triton-lang/triton/docs/triton-c.md

 }
 ```

 At a high level, this kernel loads a `TM x TN` tile from the input matrix `X`, transposes it and writes the resulting `TN x TM` tile to the output matrix `Y`.
-As a result, transposition of the full input matrix is achieved by launching a grid of `(M / TM) x (N / TN)` programs decomposed as follows:
+Eventually, transposition of the full input matrix is achieved by launching a grid of `(M / TM) x (N / TN)` programs decomposed as follows:

 - Statements (1) and (2) extract the coordinates the program in the above 2D launch grid.
 For example, the program producing the output tile `Y[TN:2TN-1, 2TN:3TN-1]` holds the values:
 ```